 Download your webinar

-Immediately following you webinar, you’ll want to make sure that you download the recording.
+Immediately following your webinar, you’ll want to make sure that you download the recording.
 Depending on the webinar platform that you use, you may need to adjust your settings to ensure that the session is recorded.
-Don’t let your hard work go to waste, there are several ways you can continue to use this webinar in future marketing efforts:
+But don’t let your hard work go to waste, there are several ways you can continue to use this webinar in future marketing efforts:

 - Send a “sorry you missed it” email to registrants that were unable to attend live